 Picnics & Playgrounds

 You supply the picnic, we'll supply the playground.
 But we'll even go as far as telling you the best places to find the picnic essentials.
-Alon's Bakery and Market has everything from fresh cheese and baked bread to jams and macarons.
-If you're looking for some fresh meat to go on those sammies, look no further than local Italian grocer, E. 48th Street Market.
+E. 48th Street Market. has everything from fresh cheese and baked bread to jams and cannolis.
+For fresh sandwiches and sides that will make your mouth water, visit Breadwinner Cafe.
 And for any other picnic accessories you can think of like blankets, chairs, coolers, and serve ware, we recommend The Enchanted Forest or Under the Pecan Tree.
 Need more inspiration?
 Check out our Picnic Planning Guide here.

 Now the only thing left to do is find the perfect place.
 With seven parks to choose from, we say pick one and go for it!
 Each comes with their own richly imaginative playground destined to appeal to any child - including your inner one.
 Stick with the intimate and traditional playgrounds at Pernoshal Park, Georgetown Park, and Windwood Hollow Park, or go for the big and wide wonderlands at Brook Run Park and the Dunwoody Nature Center.
 No matter where you decide to go, you won't be disappointed.